matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - The alternative would be to design a coordinated transactional handshake that was resilient to network outage.
 There are known protocols ( such as 2 phase commit XA protocols) that could give us assurance that the prepared transaction eventually exists exactly once in one submitters database but that does not guarantee that it will end up successfully submitted to the base ledger and may lead to a stranded transaction.
 So, if we did adopt that approach, we would need to mitigate the stranded transaction situation with a timeout / retry on the part of the sender.
 If that retry turned out to be too eager, then we would still end up with duplicate submission to the base ledger.

  **Status**
-Initial Proposal.
-This has not been discussed and/or agreed with other maintainers yet.
+Proposal.
+This decision has been discussed with other maintainers but is pending final acceptance.

 ### Majority vote for confirmation of non availability of preferred coordinator